 Beneficial ownership is determined in accordance with the rules of the SEC and includes voting or investment power with respect to the securities.
-We deem shares of common stock that may be acquired by an individual or group within 60 days of January 7, 2013 pursuant to the exercise of options or warrants to be outstanding for the purpose of computing the percentage ownership of such individual or group, but are not deemed to be outstanding for the purpose of computing the percentage ownership of any other person shown in the table.
-Except as indicated in footnotes to this table, we believe that the stockholders named in this table have sole voting and investment power with respect to all shares of stock shown to be beneficially owned by them based on information provided to us by these stockholders.
+We deem shares of common stock that may be acquired by an individual or group within 60 days of January 7, 2013 pursuant to the exercise of options or warrants to be outstanding for the purpose of computing the percentage ownership of such individual or group, but are not deemed to be outstanding for the purpose of computing the percentage ownership of such individual or group, but are not deemed to be outstanding for the stockholders named in this table have sole voting and investment power with respect to all shares of stock shown to be beneficially owned by them based on information provided to us by these stockholders.
 We are not aware of any stockholders beneficially owning 5% or more of our securities.